The #1 Goal using our trading approach is to get your Trade to Delta Neutral.

 In a slow, dull low-volume market the 3-tick Delta Target, 1.5-point Stop configuration will likely work better.

-You’ve seen the image below in several places on our website and documentation – and now that you understand the Delta Neutral Stop strategy – it should make sense.
+You’ve seen the image below in several places on our website – and now that you understand the Delta Neutral Stop strategy – it should make sense.